pgRouting/workshop/docs/chapters/wrapper.rst

     :width: 250pt
     :align: center

-pgRouting functions provide a "low-level" interface to algorithms and return ordered indentifiers rather than routes with geometries.
+pgRouting functions provide a "low-level" interface to algorithms and return ordered identifiers rather than routes with geometries.
 Creating a complex queries, views or wrapper functions, can be used to connect to a high level application.

 .. note::

     pgRouting only supports low-level functions and it is the user responiblility to write their own wrapper functions for their own use cases.

-Just considering the different ways that the `cost` can be calculated makes almost imposible to create a general wrapper that can work on all applications.
+Just considering the different ways that the `cost` can be calculated makes almost impossible to create a general wrapper that can work on all applications.

-* The data might come from a source that is not osm.
+* The data might come from a source that is not OSM.
-* The column names might be in other language than english.
+* The column names might be in other language than English.

 Instead of looking at rows, columns and numbers on the terminal screen it's more interesting to visualize the route on a map.
 Here a few ways to do so: